topher-lo/datathon-starter-abandoned/README.md

 - Custom [altair](https://altair-viz.github.io/) themes that match Streamlit's UI
 - Fully documented functions, modules, and code (using inline comments)
 - Containerised using docker and docker-compose
-- Github Actions workflow for automated deployment to the Heroku Container Registry

 ## Install
 streamlit-e2e-boilerplate has been tested with Python 3.8 and depends on the following packages: